dferrero/matcher/README.md

 -l, --log       Set log file to be checked against regexs -r              Set regex file where are stored all regex to test

--d, detailed    Print one example of every regex with a match in JSON -t              Test regex syntax.
+-d, detailed    Print one example of every regex with a match -t              Test regex syntax.
 If anyone is incorrect, the script dies -F              Test log against all regex, even if a match is found -u [number]     Print first N unmatched lines.
 If no number is specified, it will print all